 - Adopt a bracing approach to illness.
 Please only keep students off college when it is absolutely necessary.

 - Contact collegel by telephone on the attendance line 0113 2009010 on the first day of absence by 8.45am indicating expected date of return.

 - Send in a written explanation for the absence on the students return, to be given to the form tutor.

-Medical/dental appointments should be made out of school hours to prevent disruption to learning.
+Medical/dental appointments should be made out of college hours to prevent disruption to learning.
 Where this is not possible please write to your son/daughter’s form tutor with the appropriate evidence e.g. letter / appointment card.